 What are the Frequent Causes of Truck Accidents?

 - Environmental factors – Interstate 88 can be prone to bad weather, which in turn, can lead to accidents.
-When road conditions are not ideal drivers should exert more caution, however, commercial drivers are often under pressure to make deadlines, and delivery appointments, often ignoring environmental factors such as rain, snow, sleet, and ice.
+When road conditions are not ideal drivers should exert more caution, however, commercial drivers are often under pressure to make deadlines, and delivery appointments, often ignoring weather factors.

 - Driver distraction – Distractions on the road are a constant problem for all drivers.
 Almost every state including New York has enacted legislation geared to keeping driver’s attention on the road.
 For example, most states have noted that drivers who are on their phone pose a particular threat, and have therefore made it illegal to text and drive.
 Commercial drivers have an obligation to drive their vehicle in the safest manner possible, however, drivers who are distracted by cell phones, computers, and other internal or external factors lead to accidents every day.